amarantha-k/cbas/_drafts/appendix_1_keywords.md

 ---
 layout: default
-title: Appendix 1 Reserved Keywords
+title: Appendix 1 Reserved Keywords and Characters
 ---
+Identifiers starting with the underscore (_) character, must be escaped by enclosing them inside backticks (`).

+For example, SELECT COUNT(`_id`) AS COUNT_EMPLOYEE FROM default_shadow;

 All reserved keywords are listed in the following table: